tmedwards/sugarcube-2/docs/guides/guide-state-sessions-and-saving.md

 You'll see that `setup.y` is being set to `1` and displayed properly regardless of whether you load a saved story or not, because it is not part of the state.

 When the story is restarted by SugarCube rather than refreshed via the browser, the playthrough session, if any, is not loaded.  `StoryInit` is run, as always.
 If the autosave exists and the story is [configured to automatically load it](#config-api-property-saves-autoload), then the autosave is loaded and the state is replaced by the autosave's state and the active passage is rendered, just as if the user had loaded any other save.
-If no autosave exists, the starting passage is rendered.
+If no autosave exists, then the starting passage is rendered.